phpman > man > openssl-s_server(1)

 The verify depth to use.
 This specifies the maximum length of the client certificate

-option a certificate is requested but the client does not have to send one, with the
+a certificate is requested but the client does not have to send one, with the -Verify

 -cert infile

-and some require a certificate with a certain public key type: for example the DSS
+some require a certificate with a certain public key type: for example the DSS cipher

-cipher suites require a certificate containing a DSS (DSA) key.
-If not specified then
+suites require a certificate containing a DSS (DSA) key.
+If not specified then the

 -cert2 infile